-The tests for predicting the stability of colour photographic images in dark storage are based on an adaptation of the Arrhenius method described by Bard et al. (see [2] and [3] in the Bibliography) and earlier references by Arrhenius, Steiger and others (see [4], [5], and [6] in the Bibliography).
+The tests for predicting the stability of colour photographic images in dark storage are based on an adaptation of the Arrhenius method described by Bard et al.^{[2][3]}) and earlier references by Arrhenius, Steiger and others (see References [4], [5] and [6]).
 Although this method is derived from well-understood and proven theoretical precepts of chemistry, the validity of its application for predicting changes of photographic images rests on empirical confirmation.
 Although many chromogenic-type colour products yield image-fading and staining data in both accelerated and non-accelerated dark ageing tests that are in good agreement with the Arrhenius relationship, some other types of products do not.

-NOTE For example, integral-type instant colour print materials often exhibit atypical staining at elevated temperatures; treatment of some chromogenic materials at temperatures above 80 °C and 60 % RH may cause loss of incorporated high-boiling solvents and abnormal image degradation; and the dyes of silver dye-bleach images deaggregate at combinations of very high temperature and high relative humidity, causing abnormal changes in colour balance and saturation (see [7] in the Bibliography).
-In general, photographic materials tend to undergo dramatic changes at relative humidities above 60 % (especially at the high temperatures employed in accelerated tests) owing to changes in the physical properties of gelatine.
+NOTE For example, integral-type instant colour print materials often exhibit atypical staining at elevated temperatures; treatment of some chromogenic materials at temperatures above 80 °C and 60 % RH can cause loss of incorporated high-boiling solvents and abnormal image degradation; and the dyes of silver dye-bleach images deaggregate at combinations of very high temperature and high relative humidity, causing abnormal changes in colour balance and saturation (see Reference [7]).
+In general, photographic materials tend to undergo dramatic changes at relative humidities above 60 % (especially at the high temperatures employed in accelerated tests) owing to changes in the physical properties of gelatin.